Homemade Butter {The Ultimate Guide}

 You can also check out my guide on how to make sour milk and use your fresh butter in my sweet and savory butter board.

-And for more dairy recipes, check out my homemade herbed paneer cheese, my raw kefir smoothie, and my traditional recipe for Irish soda bread which uses the buttermilk leftover from this recipe.
-You may want to try that one out as you will have buttermilk to use up!
+For more recipes, check out my raw kefir smoothie and my traditional recipe for Irish soda bread, which uses the buttermilk leftover from this recipe.
+You may want to try that one out, as you will have buttermilk to use up!

 How To Make Butter From Milk

-To skim the cream off of milk, you can simply use a spoon.
+You can use a spoon to skim the cream off milk.
 Don’t worry if some of the milk below gets into it.

 Equipment